DKarandikar/XrayIoTAnalysis/CategoryBasedAnalysis/readme.md

 3. Run `normaliseData.py` to min/max normalize all columns into [0,1]
 4. Run the `basicNN.py` to train on the extracted flows

+For PCA do the following:

+1. Run `dataProc/pcaDataExtraction.py` after uncommenting the relevant output
+2. Run `pcaNN.py` to train the NN on the refined data

 ## Categories

 Category Numbers are: